digitaltrails/vdu_controls/README.md

   2. `/usr/share/vdu_controls/translations/`
   3. `zipapp-root/vdu_controls/resources/translations/`

-To date, there hasn't been any espression of interest in the localization features.
+To date, there hasn't been any expression of interest in the localization features.
 The provided translations are all testing samples which may not be supported over the long term.